contaware/py-docs-notes/README.md

 ## Variables, immutability and mutability

 In Python all variables are objects, and the variable names are **labels** assigned to objects.
+Variables names are composed of alphanumeric characters or underscores and are not permitted to commence with a number.
 Assigning variables is just like giving a new nickname, in `foo = bar = baz = 3` the variable names are just labels for the same object.

 In Python assignments are statements, use the **assignment expression** operator `:=` to have the right side value returned (this construct is also called a named expression).